jsegitz/shim-review/README.md

 *******************************************************************************
 This is very compareable to our previous submission.

-There were concerns about the use of an additional parameter for the docker call (--build-arg ARCHITECTURE=).
+There were concerns about the use of an additional parameter for the podman call (--build-arg ARCHITECTURE=).
 This is needed since x86 and aarch64 need slightly different commands to build shim